Kashan County: History

 The earthquake of 1778 levelled the city of Kashan and all the edifices of Shah Abbas Safavi, leaving 8,000 casualties.
 But the city started afresh and has today become a focal tourist attraction due to the numerous large houses from the 18th and 19th centuries, illustrating the finest examples of Qajari aesthetics.

-After the 2011 National Census, the city of Jowsheqan va Kamu was split into the two cities of Jowshaqan-e Qali and Kamu va Chugan.
+The city of Jowsheqan va Kamu was split into the two cities of Jowshaqan-e Qali and Kamu va Chugan in 2014.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 297,000 in 81,816 households.
+At the time of the 2006 National Census, the county's population was 297,000 in 81,816 households.
 The following census in 2011 counted 323,371 people in 95,260 households.
 The 2016 census measured the population of the county as 364,482 in 112,258 households.

 Administrative divisions

 Kashan County's population history and administrative structure over three consecutive censuses are shown in the following table.